JinZihang/vscode-jiralens/CONTRIBUTING.md

 These categories aim to assit the community in quickly grasping the intent of your branch.
 Feel free to use alternative category names that align with your changes.

-- `feat`: introduce new logic or features
+- `feat`: introduce new features
+- `test`: test-related changes
 - `fix`: address reported issues or bugs
-- `ref`: code formatting or file architecture changes
-- `perf`: performance improvements
+- `ref`: neither a feature nor a fix
-- `doc`: documentation updates
+- `doc`: documentation-only updates

 ### Follow Development Best Practices